Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
 Nov16, Trae Pro save me this day.
-There is a bug which makes image
+There is a bug which makes image show up from right-bottom corner, i change the "center center" to "top left"

 Nov9, Clerk has multi backstage services, i read its doc cover to cover.